-Reflection: Everyone is unique
+Everyone is unique

-16. Invite volunteers from the class to use the magno-mate to describe the parts of the reproductive system.
+16. Invite volunteers from the class to use the magno-mate or drawings of the reproductive systems to describe the parts of the reproductive system.
+Clarify any misconceptions and fill any gaps not covered by the student explanations.